coeurnix/attoboy/docs/en/api/file/README.md

 **Return value**

-* Pointer to a null-terminated C string containing the host name for sockets, or `nullptr` for file-based handles.
+* `String` containing the host name for sockets, or an empty string for file-based handles.

 **In Depth**

 For a TCP client socket created with `File(const String &host, int port)`, `getHost()` returns the host you connected to.
-For regular files and non-socket handles, there is no host, so it returns `nullptr`.
+For regular files and non-socket handles, there is no host, so it returns an empty string.

 **Example**